 Control Engineering research includes expertise in a wide range of topics.
 Recent collaborative work includes projects with the University of Bath on the energy-efficient adaptive control of servohydraulic systems, and on the adaptive control of the University of Bristol shaking-table.
 Current work with industry includes projects with Zwick Controllers Ltd, on the adaptive control of servohydraulic testing machines, and with BAE Systems on adaptive navigation in uncertain urban environments.
 Topics of research interest include:

 The Fluid Dynamics research group has research expertise in a range computational and experimental fluid dynamics topics.
 A particular focus in recent years has been unsteady flows, and their interaction with engineering structures.
 Work is also been carried out on the dynamics and control of bubbling fluidised beds.
 The group have collaborative contracts with all major UK aerospace companies, and collaborative links with many international research institutes.
-See further information on the group.
+Please visit the link for further information on the Fluid and Aerodynamics group.